 For your obliques, it is helpful to do high numbers of repetitions and lower amounts of weight.
 Proper training for the obliques would be Russian twists.

 Six Pack Abs for Beginners: Some Tips

 Here are some tips for a typical six-pack workout.
 Work with exercises and perform four sets of every activity.
 Try to take as little time between each set as possible – for example, less than a full minute.
 Also, focus more on form and muscle failure than repetition.
 Perform bodyweight exercises until you cannot display good form for an activity.

 Do not make the mistake of focusing on reaching X number of repetitions.
 Instead focus on your form.

 Often this mindset is a common mistake that holds people back from achieving their goals.

 When you work upper abs use enough resistance so that you get muscle failure at between 12 and 15 reps.

 For oblique exercises with weights keep it light.
 Don’t worry too much about repetition number.
 Doing Russian twists for 40 to 60 seconds does the trick.

-Getting six pack abs for beginners can be tricky but it's not impossible.
+Getting six pack abs for beginning can be tricky but it’s not impossible.
 Make sure that you are exercising every single part of your abdominal muscles.
 Additionally, you all must take your caloric intake into account.
 It is very straightforward: all the calories that you consume are either used or stored for later use.

 Every calorie you eat or drink after you’ve consumed enough for the day gets converted into fat.
 So, the trick is to consume fewer calories than you usually consume to lose weight.
 The less fat you have, the more prominent your abs will be.